kbfame1800-spec/Smilebot-BA-Study/README.md

 This demo was built using Voiceflow and simulates a real dental clinic chatbot.

-🧠 What SmileBot Can Do
+🧠 What SmileBot Can Do:

-Provide clinic timings, address, and services
+* Provide clinic timings, address, and services

-Answer FAQs
+* Answer FAQs

-Help patients book appointments
+* Help patients book appointments

-Reschedule appointments
+* Reschedule appointments

-Cancel appointments
+* Cancel appointments

-Provide dental care suggestions
+* Provide dental care suggestions

-Reduce receptionist workload
+* Reduce receptionist workload

-Improve patient engagement
+* Improve patient engagement

-📁 Project Documentation (Linked Files)
+📁 Project Documentation (Linked Files):

 All Business Analysis documents are stored inside the /docs folder and linked here for easy access.